chickencuber/tasks.nvim/README.md

 - `:TaskInit` initializes the task directory in the cwd
 - `:TaskFromTodo` takes a TODO comment(--TODO or //TODO), and turns it into a task
 - `:TaskGoto` sends you to the file of the task that is being referenced
+- `:TaskYank` yanks the task identifier
+- `:TaskMenu show_closed?` creates a menu where you can manage the Tasks if the first argument is show_closed, then it will show all closed tasks

+## keybinds(in menu)
+`y` yanks the task identifier
+`dd` marks the task as closed(toggles it instead if show_closed is set)